Samantha Fish & Jesse Dayton

 The first collaborative album from blues guitarists Samantha Fish and Jesse Dayton finds the duo trading lead vocals around swirling layers of distorted/clean six strings and tales of woe as Death Wish Blues flow out into the air.

 Both artists have consistently put their spin on various shades of the blues throughout their separate recording careers and now come together to share a vision that was produced by Jon Spencer of Jon Spencer Blues Explosion.
-While the end results won't break the blues to any new audiences, fans of both artists will find a lot to like on these rollicking tracks as both Fish and Dayton push themselves, redefining what the blues means to each of them.
+Fans of both artists will find a lot to like on these rollicking tracks as both Fish and Dayton push themselves, redefining what the blues means to each of them.

 The stage is set immediately with the title track as the rawkin' blues are delivered with distorted, loud as hell, guitars with Fish taking over leads vocals, putting a sexy spin on the torment.
 Dayton jumps to lead vocals on the spirited and slightly funky "Down In The Mud" as both tracks get in, punch hard with a strong guitar riff/solo and then move out.
 When things get more extended, such as on the travelogue tune "Riders", or the album closing traditional "Know My Heart" things can drag a bit as the duo work best in short, quirky, high energy bursts.